 How many types of surrogacy are out there?
 Which is right for you?

-Most people think that there is only one form of surrogacy, when in fact there are many.
+Most people think that there is only one form of surrogacy.
+In fact, there are many.
 It becomes even more challenging when surrogates and intended parents find out that some types of surrogacy are allowed in certain countries, while others are completely forbidden.

-Gestational vs traditional surrogacy is the most widely used classification.
-These two surrogacy types are each in turn divided into sub-types: gestational surrogacy can be divided in four sub-types while traditional surrogacy in two, so there are six different types of surrogacy arrangements:
+Gestational vs. traditional surrogacy is the most widely used classification.
+These two surrogacy types are each, in turn, divided into sub-types: gestational surrogacy can be divided into four sub-types while traditional surrogacy in two, so there are six different types of surrogacy arrangements:

 Gestational Surrogacy & Egg Donation: